Hello friends! Happy weekend!

 While on my walk, I caught these smiling kiddies before their bike ride around the city.
 Thai children are SEWWW CYUUTTTTEEE!

 Thailand is notorious for cheap eats.
 You can dine like a king for less than $5.
 A giant bowl of pork and noodles at a night market can be less than $1 and smoothies less than 50¢.
 Melissa and I browsed through every market we could including an outdoor one during the day and bought fresh watermelon and corn, which we got for $2, total.

 It was certainly a wild week in Chiang Mai.
 From drag shows, elephant treks, mountain hikes, waterfall showers, canyon dipping, smoothie sippin’, and everything in-between.
-I want to send a special shout-out to Melissa, who pet every dog on the street with me and is not afraid to put on a dance performance in public.
+I want to send a special shout out to Melissa, who pet every dog on the street with me and not afraid to put on a dance performance in public.
 We had so much fun exploring a new city together and there was no one I’d rather share this experience with than my favourite cousin. #MIDDLECHILDRENPREVAIL

 Check out the second half of my Chiang Mai, Thailand vlogs!
 We eat our way through the Saturday Night Market and light candles on the street with hundreds of others in remembrance of the beloved king of Thailand.
 It was magical.